swiftlang/swift-llbuild/docs/buildsystem.rst

      - A boolean value, indicating whether the commands should be allowed to run even if it has missing input files.
 The default is false.

+The build system will automatically create the directories containing each of the output files prior to running the command.

-By default, shell commands will be rerun any time an input is changed, or an output's state does not match that of the last time the command was ran.
+Shell commands will be rerun any time an input is changed, or an output's state does not match that of the last time the command was ran.
 Unlike tools like *make*, the build system by default will rerun the command on **any** change to the output file -- even if the output file was just regenerated.
 This is under the assumption that the build system can only truly know that a file was produced correctly if it produces it directly.

 .. note::